tomordonez/learning/courses/own/python-tdd/README.md

 **FizzBuzz Kata**

 This video is in PyCharm using pytest.
 I used VSC with unittest.
 First I tried my own implementation with commits for every passed test.
 Then watched the video to compare.
-Finally I optimized my test case based on the video.

 Code in `Code/s1overview/`.